Nablus: Classical antiquity

 Flavia Neapolis ('new city of the emperor Flavius') was named in 72 CE by the Roman emperor Vespasian and applied to an older Samaritan village, variously called Mabartha ('the passage') or Mamorpha.
 Located between Mount Ebal and Mount Gerizim, the new city lay 2 km west of the Biblical city of Shechem which was destroyed by the Romans that same year during the First Jewish–Roman War.
 Holy places at the site of the city's founding include Joseph's Tomb and Jacob's Well.
 Because of the city's strategic geographic position and the abundance of water from nearby springs, Neapolis prospered, accumulating extensive territory, including the former Judean toparchy of Acraba.

 Insofar as the hilly topography of the site would allow, the city was built on a Roman grid plan and settled with veterans who fought in the victorious legions and other foreign colonists.
 In the 2nd century CE, Emperor Hadrian built a grand theater in Neapolis that could seat up to 7,000 people.
-Coins found in Nablus dating to this period depict Roman military emblems and gods and goddesses of the Greek pantheon such as Zeus, Artemis, Serapis, and Asklepios.
+Coins found in Nablus dating to this period depict the Roman temple on Mount Gerizim and gods and goddesses of the Greek pantheon such as Zeus, Artemis, Serapis, and Asklepios, and inscribed with legends in Greek reading "Flavian Neapolis of Syria Palestina" (CΥΡΙΑC ΠΑΛΑΙ or CΥΡΙΑC ΠAΛΑΙCΤΙNHC/ΠAΛΕCΤΙNHC, or abbreviated CΥΡ ΠΑΛ).
 Neapolis was entirely pagan at this time.
 Justin Martyr who was born in the city c.
 100 CE, came into contact with Platonism, but not with Christians there.
 The city flourished until the civil war between Septimius Severus and Pescennius Niger in 198–9 CE.
 Having sided with Niger, who was defeated, the city was temporarily stripped of its legal privileges by Severus, who designated these to Sebastia instead.